johnvenkiah/CI_PP3_John_Venkiah/README.md

   <summary>View bugs here</summary>

 Bug: Error when entering month "oct" in patient booking system
+Fix: Correct typo "Okt" in month dictionary, create try and except to catch time format value errors

 Bug: Error ``code: 500, APIerror`` when calling the sheets API
 Fix: Only happened once, difficult to recreate.
-Created a "try", "except" to catch API errors when calling the sheets API.
+Created a "try", "except" to catch API errors when calling the sheets API

 Bug: Checking schedule displayed twice
 Fix: Change code so things happen in correct order